JanAukToy/JAT.AudioStreamer/Demo/AudioStreaming/Server/AudioStreamingServerWithVLC/README.md

-# AudioStreaming Client with FFmpeg
+# AudioStreaming Server with VLC player

 ## About

-Capture audio by Windows WASAPI.
-Audio streaming with FFmpeg.
+Receive audio streaming with VLC player.

 ## Features

-Capture audio and streaming to server over network.
+Playing streaming audio over a network.

 ## Summary

-0. Place FFmpeg in the directory where it is executed.
-1. Select Mic or System Audio.
-2. Set Wave formats.
+0. Please install VLC player.
-3. Set Output settings.
+1. Set cache and clockjitter settings.
-4. Push START.
-5. The SDP file will be created in the execution directory and streaming will begin.
-6. Push END.

-* To play the streaming, pass the SDP file to a player such as VLC.
+2. Specify the location of the SDP file
-* If you play with VLC, we recommend adjusting the latency with "--network-caching" and "--clock-jitter" (e.g. "vlc --network-caching 100 --clock-jitter 0 stream.sdp").

-* Or check out our sample server implementation.
+3. Push START.
+4. Playback will start in the background with a VLC player dummy interface
+5. Push END.